ericrowe/swingBotTEE/README.md

         }
     },
     alpaca: {
+        enabled: true,
         api: {
             keyId: '--- ALPACA API KEY HERE ---',
-            secretKey: '--- ALPACA SECRET KEY HERE ---', }
+            secretKey: '--- ALPACA SECRET KEY HERE ---', },
+        swingbot: {
+            maxNumberOfTrades: 6, // limits it to a certain number of in progress trades at a time
+            perTradeAllowance: 35000, // sets the maximum allowance per trade allowed
+            totalAllowance: 100000, // sets the total allowance allowed for the alpaca account per run }
     }
+    tda: {
+        api: {
+            refresh_token: '--- TD AMERITRADE API KEY HERE',
+            client_id: '--- TD AMERITRADE CLIENT ID HERE ---',
+        },
+        swingbot: [
+            // add an entry for each account on TDA.
+Each can be enabled separately with separate configurations {
+                enabled: true,
+                account_number: '--- TD AMERITRADE ACCOUNT NUMBER HERE ---',
+                perTradeAllowance: 3500, // sets the maximum allowance per trade allowed
+                totalAllowance: 10000, // sets the total allowance allowed for the alpaca account per run
+                minimumBalance: 1000 // sets the minimum balance the cash is allowed to get in the account.
+                                     // useful for saving some settled cash for tomorrows trading session.
+            }
+        ]
+    },
 }
 ```